Tag-Strategies/representable/docs/docs/linux.md

 # Setup Representable on Ubuntu 20.04

-Up to date as on Nov 2020.
+Up to date as of Nov 2020.

 ## Prerequisites